levilindsey/gmtk-2021/README.md

 ## Theme: "Joined together"

 You are a momma duck.
 Your precious ducklings follow closely behind you as you lead them to a safe pond.

-Your connection to your ducklings is represented with a leash.
-If you move too far from your ducklings, this leash detaches, and you must go re-join your ducklings before leading them away.

 ## Software used